shoeper/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 [INDEX FILES]
 enabled = true
 interval = 10m
-external_es_server = true
-es_host = <IP of background node>
+highlight = fvh     # This configuration is only available for Seafile 6.3.0 pro and above. external_es_server = true es_host = <IP of background node>
 es_port = 9200